A joint initiative between the American Immigration Council and AILA seeks to change the playing field for immigrants facing deportation.

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-Under the IFR, asylum seekers who pass a credible fear interview will have their interview count as an asylum application before U.S. Citizenship and Immigration Services (USCIS) and have an “Asylum Merits Interview” (AMI) scheduled within 21 to 45 days.
-The asylum officer will be based out of one of the six cities currently designated by USCIS (Boston, Miami, New York, Newark, San Francisco, or Los Angeles), not at the border.
+Under the APR, asylum seekers who pass a credible fear interview will have their interview count as an asylum application before USCIS and have an “Asylum Merits Interview” (AMI) scheduled within 21 to 45 days.
+The asylum officer will be based out of one of the cities currently designated by USCIS (Boston, Miami, New York, Newark, San Francisco, Los Angeles, or Chicago), not at the border.
 If asylum is denied, then the person will be referred to an immigration court in the same city, and the immigration court is expected to resolve the case within two to four months.

-Currently, at this stage of the rollout, the IFR is limited to individuals who:
+Currently, at this stage of the rollout, the APR is limited to individuals who:

 This page provides background materials, resources, and ways to sign up to be referred a client going through this process by a nonprofit on the southern border.

 Report a Trend Observed in the New Credible Fear and Asylum Process

 Imperial referrals are expected to begin later in December 2022.

 On December 1, our panel of experts will break down the latest updates in the processing of asylum claims at the border, and advise on best practices and strategies for navigating this complex system.Register for Web Seminar

 1331 G Street NW, Suite 300